Myst1cX/SpotiKit/README.md

 ### SpotiwebJS only

-> Matches open.spotify.com, www.spotify.com's account/premium/duo/student/family pages, and payments.spotify.com.
+> Matches `open.spotify.com` and `www.spotify.com`'s account/premium/duo/student/family payment plan pages,
 > Premium/duo/student/family pages get replaced outright with a "you don't need Premium" message and a link home.
 > Payments page gets replaced with a "don't waste your money" message; checkout/payment buttons are disabled.